There’s so much going on.

 All the real benefits in life come from compound interest.
 Especially knowledge.
 But it’s hard to realise it in the moment.

 You could study all weekend and no one would notice or care.
 But you would.
 You refer back to your why.

 Lay one knowledge brick a day and your future self with thank you for the beautiful library you’ve built.

 1. Start with why.
 Write your reasons down and make them concrete.
 When it gets hard.
 And it will.
 Refer back to that piece of paper you stuck to your wall.

 2. In the beginning, focus on long-term knowledge gains rather than the flavour of the month.

 3. Do you need that university degree?
 Or can you get the skills you’re after without it?

 4. Showcase your work.
 Even if it’s bad.
 Explain why you did what you did.
 And how others can avoid your mistakes.
 Even the best products won’t sell if they don’t have any shelf space.

-5. Ask questions.
+5. Become the smartest in the room by asking questions.
 Find people who have been through what you’re going through and ask them for advice.
 You don’t have to listen to it all, remix it with your own and make it better.